FIGURES OF SPEECH

 g) Those based on moral and criticism such as Fable, Parable and Irony

 Figures of speech that play with the literal meaning of words are called tropes, Tropes (from the Greek tropein, to turn) while figures of speech that play with the order or pattern of words are called schemes.
-Schemes (from the Greek schēma, form or shape)
+Schemes (from the Greek schēma, form or shape) Figures of speech can take many forms.
+A figure of speech can involve a single word, a phrase, an omission of a word or phrase, a repetition of words or sounds, or specific sentence structures.

 1. Simile:-